ahmed-0-yasser/a7medyasser-tech/README.md

 ## Junior Back-End Developer | .NET

-Computer and Information Technology Student passionate about building scalable backend systems using .NET technologies.
+Junior Back-End Developer specialized in building scalable APIs and backend systems using .NET technologies.
 ---

 ##  About Me